Whole Again: Other cover versions

 On 26 January 2002, Darius Campbell Danesh covered the song during his time on Pop Idol.
-That night he had previously sung It's Not Unusual by Tom Jones.
+That night he had previously sung "It's Not Unusual" by Tom Jones.
 Atomic Kitten singer Natasha Hamilton was in the audience; Darius opened by saying, "For my next song, the job's made all the more difficult by singing a song where the original singer's in the audience tonight.
 Ladies and gentlemen...
 Natasha from Atomic Kitten.
 One thing that I didn't do the last time I sang a female song was ask the permission of the female songstress.
 So, Natasha, do I have permission to sing Whole Again?" - to which she replied, "You certainly do.
 Take it away."
 Darius replied, "Thank you."

-In 2003, Swedish girl group Play covered “Whole Again” and released it as the second and final single off their second album Replay.
+In 2003, Swedish girl group Play covered "Whole Again" and released it as the second and final single off their second album Replay.

-In 2023, Daði Freyr, the Icelandic representative for the cancelled 2020 Eurovision Song Contest and 2021 Eurovision Song Contest, performed a cover of "Whole Again" as a part of an interval act for the Eurovision Song Contest 2023 Grand Final called the Liverpool Songbook.
+In 2023, Daði Freyr, the Icelandic representative for the cancelled Eurovision Song Contest 2020 and Eurovision Song Contest 2021, performed a cover of "Whole Again" as part of an interval act for the Eurovision Song Contest 2023 Grand Final called the Liverpool Songbook.
 This version was released as a single, with the artwork being a parody of Atomic Kitten's single artwork, with Dadi's face instead of the three members.